Frequently Asked Questions...

 A: Bouquets are generally out of water for a full day, so whenever you can remember to drop it in water, do!
 At the end of the night remember to place the flowers back in water & store somewhere cool.
 If you can ask your florist to avoid using a preservative spray on your flowers, that will help them look best after they go into the flower press too.
 (Those sprays tend to brown the flowers in the press & create spots on the petals.)

 Q: I'm attending a wedding and I'd like to give the couple a custom frame for their special day.
 How should I go about this?

 A: Our couples are always so appreciative to be gifted their preserved sentimental flowers after their wedding!
-While we don't currently offer gift certificates, as they're not supported on our website platform, we can still work together to gift the couple a wonderfully personal wedding gift.
+While we don't currently offer gift certificates, we can still work together to gift the couple a wonderfully personal wedding gift.
 If you'd like to gift the couple a custom piece featuring the flowers from their wedding, arrangements need to be made prior to the event, ensuring flowers are to be mailed asap after the wedding.
 Reaching out to us here before the event is best, we would be more than happy to walk you through the process!

 Q: How long after my wedding will I receive my Framed Florals piece?